pola-rs/polars-book/user_guide/src/quickstart/quickexploration.md

 Additional information

-- Read more about IO in the Polars Book: [link](../howcani/io/intro.html)
+- Read more about `IO` in the Polars Book: [link](../howcani/io/intro.html)
-- Link to IO in the Reference guide: [link](https://pola-rs.github.io/polars/py-polars/html/reference/io.html)
+- Link to `IO` in the Reference guide: [link](https://pola-rs.github.io/polars/py-polars/html/reference/io.html)

 ## Viewing data

+This part focuses on viewing data in a `DataFrame`.
+We first create a `DataFrame` to work with.

 ```python
 df = pl.DataFrame({"a": np.arange(0, 8),